All About Concussions

 - Avoid any activity that can cause another concussion.

-- Be honest with your physician about your symptoms.
+- Check in with your physician during recovery.
 Your physician is there to help you return to your normal routine at a pace that is safe and healthy.

-Concussions can be difficult to detect because the injury is not always noticeable.
-If someone you know has experienced a concussion, encourage them to rest and take it easy.
-Understand that they may not be able to partake in “normal” activities, such as watching television, texting or emailing.
-Instead, encourage them to rest and recover to avoid any serious and lingering complications.
+Concussions can be difficult to detect because the injury and initial symptoms are not always noticeable.
+If someone you know has experienced a concussion, encourage them to rest.
+Understand that they may not be able to fully participate in "normal" activities, such as driving, work, school, exercise or sports.
+Instead, encourage daily activity as much as possible with modified rest and active recovery to avoid any serious or lingering complications.

-If your child has had a concussion, make sure they also receive plenty of rest.
-Avoid any high-risk activities, such as resuming sports, until they have fully recovered.
-Work with your provider to determine how soon to return to school and other activities.
-Work with teachers, siblings and coaches to help them understand the gravity of the injury and set expectations.
+If your child has had a concussion, avoid any high-risk activities, such as resuming sports, until they have fully recovered.
+Work with your child's physician or advanced practice provider to determine how soon your child can return to school and other activities.
+Talk to teachers, siblings and coaches to help them understand the seriousness of the injury.
+Then work together to set expectations and establish a return-to-learn plan and a return-to-play/sport plan.